preemptive/ri-js-api/README.md

 * `properties` : An optional object containing arbitrary string or numeric properties to attach to the error reporting message.

-# Attaching arbitrary properties (custom data)
+# Attaching arbitrary properties (extended keys)

-All functions have a last, optional parameter named `properties` which is a hash to be used for attaching arbitrary string or numeric properties (known as *custom data*) to the Runtime Intelligence message to be sent.
+All functions have a last, optional parameter named `properties` which is a hash to be used for attaching arbitrary string or numeric properties (known as *extended keys*) to the Runtime Intelligence message to be sent.
 The type - string or numeric - of the property is used by the [Runtime Intelligence portal] when determining what metrics to display.
 For example, numeric properties will show an average.
 This is useful for counts of things, but less useful if the value you attach is more arbitrary (for example, a zip code).
 In these instances, you will want to use the explicit syntax described below to indicate that the portal should interpret these values as strings.

 The `properties` hash accepts properties as either `key: value` (where the type of the value is inferred automatically) or `key: object` (where the type of the value is explicitly specified by a property name in the object).
 If the value is a variable, its value is used as the value.
 If the value is a function, it will be executed and its return value will be used as the value.
 If the value is some other non-string/non-number object, it will be converted to a string and that string used as the value.
-If the value is null or empty string, the custom data property will be omitted.
+If the value is null or empty string, the extended key will be omitted.

-The object used in a `key: object` property must contain a single `key: value` pair in the form `{s: "42"}` for a string value or `{n: "42"}` for a numeric value.
+The object used in a `key: object` property must contain a `key: value` pair in the form `{s: "42"}` for a string value or `{n: "42"}` for a numeric value.
 Any other keys are ignored.
 If both are specified, the string value (`s` key) is used.
-String-type explicit properties will always convert the value to a string.
-Numeric-type explicit properties will attempt to convert the value to a number.
-If the value does not validate as a number, the custom data property will be omitted.
+If a numeric value is selected but the value does not validate as a number, the extended key will be omitted.

 # Opt-out mechanisms